You know you’re an amateur classicist when:

 Rob Cain’s list

-2. When you are sitting in the balconey overlooking the floor of Congress with some students and they ask why there is an image of an ax and rods are on the wall, and you go into a lecture on what the fasces means and its purpose in ancient culture before you realize that it’s not your students that you are talking to.
+- When you are sitting in the balcony overlooking the floor of Congress with some students that are sitting behind you.
+You can hear a questions being asked.
+“Why is an there an image of an ax and rods on the wall?”
+You immediately go into a lecture on what the fasces mean and its purpose in ancient culture before you realize that it’s not your students that you are talking too.

 4. When you become excited on finding a book printed in the 1800’s on ancient Rome with illustrations that you have never seen before.
 When you buy the book you wrap it in plastic wrap to keep it fresh, because one day the book will be either sitting on your really cool library shelf, or the great maps and illustrations will be preserved and framed on your future man cave.